wind2walk/primilyNew3/src/pages/feature/index.md

 feature:
   featureBody:
     - description: >-
-        Automated Auto Attendant to answer you calls 24X7.
-Supports single and multi-level Call Menus.
+        Primily automated Call Attendant will answer you calls 24X7 when you are not available.
+The Call Attendent supports single and multi-level Call Menus.
       head: Automated Auto Attendant
       icon: record_voice_over
     - description: Your mobile phone now has a Business and a Personal number